 How Long Do Edibles Last?

-By Andrew Ward Updated March 8th
+By Andrew Ward Updated August 8th

 How long do edibles last?

-The surge in popularity leaves some edibles consumers unsure over crucial aspects of the experience.
+The surge in popularity leaves some edible consumers unsure over crucial aspects of the experience.
 No sweat if you're one of those people.
 Consider this your primer on how long THC and other cannabinoid-infused edibles last in your system.

 How Long Do Edibles Last In Your System?